jonahsjlee/DS-4002-CS3/README.md

 A DS 4002 Case Study by Jonah Lee

 ## Overview
-Can average hourly wages in the United States predict where home prices are headed?
-That is the question at the center of this case study.
-Using monthly time series data from the Federal Reserve Bank of St. Louis (FRED) — spanning nearly two decades of economic history including the 2008 financial crisis and the COVID-19 pandemic — you will apply Granger causality to determine whether wage data improves our ability to forecast the U.S. National Home Price Index (USNHPI).
+The question at the center of this case study is whether average hourly wages in the U.S. can predict where home prices are headed.
+Using monthly time series data from the Federal Reserve Bank of St. Louis, you will apply Granger causality to determine whether wage data improves the ability to forecast the U.S. National Home Price Index.

 This case study is targeted at second-year UVA students with some Python experience.
 You do not need prior experience with time series analysis or econometrics.
 Everything you need to get started is in this repository.

 ## Hook and Rubric
-The hook document and rubric for this case study are located in the root of this repository:
+The hook document and rubric are both in the root of this repository:

-* `CS3_Hook_Document.pdf` - Read this first.
+* `CS3_Hook_Document.pdf` — Read this first.
 It frames the problem and your mission.
-* `CS3_Rubric.pdf` - Read this second.
-It describes exactly what you need to produce and how you will be graded.
+* `CS3_Rubric.pdf` — Read this second.
+It describes what you need to produce and how you will be assessed.

-Both documents should be referenced continuously throughout your work.
+I would recommend coming back to both of these as you work through the analysis, not just at the beginning.

 ## Software and Platform